inaka/Jayme/README.md

 ## Architecture

-Jayme leverages the **Repository Pattern** as its main cornerstone.
-Its foundation provides 2 protocols to conform to: `Repository` and `Backend`, from which you will base your entities business logic.

-###Entities
+Jayme works around the **Repository Pattern**.
+There are some key concepts that you need to become familiar with before using the library.
+These concepts can be outlined differently depending on how the pattern is implemented, as there are several ways of working with it.

+Below are brief descriptions of these concepts, based on how Jayme in particular implements the pattern:

+- A **Repository** is a collection that holds entities of a certain kind, and which is capable of filtering and returning entities back based on the needs of your application.
+  - Your *business logic code* will usually live in **repositories**.
+- A **Backend** is a middleman that receives concrete requests as input (e.g. a `DELETE` to `/users/123`) and is in charge of performing networking operations to satisfy those requests, giving results back.
+  - Your *networking code* will usually live in **backends**.
+- An **Entity** represents a *thing* that is meaningful in your application and you need to take care of.
+  - Examples of entities are: `User`, `Post`, `Comment`, and so on.

+There are other relevant concepts that deserve further explanation, which are described below:

+###EntityType

-There's no concrete definition of any Entity in Jayme.
-You define them.
-The only restriction is that any EntityType you create should conform to these three protocols:
+Actually, you will find no definition of `Entity` in the library.
+Repositories use entities as an associated type (`EntityType`); the only restriction is that any entity you create should conform to these three protocols:

 - `Identifiable`
   - To allow the entity to be unequivocally identified via an `id` field.
 - `DictionaryInitializable`
   - To allow the entity to be initialized from a dictionary (parsed in).
-  - Used in `CRUDRepository` by `find` methods.
 - `DictionaryRepresentable`
-  - The other way around, to allow the entity to be represented with a dictionary (parsed out).
+  - To allow the entity to be represented through a dictionary (parsed out).
-  - Used in `CRUDRepository` by `create`, `update` and `delete` methods.

 ### Identifiers

 Jayme takes a flexible approach regarding identifiers.
-As of Jayme 2.0, identifiers are not tied to any concrete type, it's up to you to define which kind of identifier each of your entity types will use.
-You can have entities using `Int`, other entities using `String`, all of your entities using the same type, using your custom types, or whatever best fit your needs.
+As of Jayme 2.0, identifiers are not tied to any concrete type; it's up to you to define which kind of identifier each of your entity types will use.

-There are some scenarios where you might want to handle local identifiers vs. server identifiers.
-For those, you might want to take a look at the example project.
-There are two entities defined there:

-- `User`, which uses `String` for its identifier.
-- `Post`, which uses a custom `PostIdentifier`  enumeration for dealing with the aforementioned issue.
+You could have entities having `Int` ids, other entities having `String`, or all of your them having the same identifier type.

+You can also use your own identifier types.
+This is particularly useful when you have to face complex scenarios.
+For instance, you might need to deal with *local identifiers* vs. *server identifiers*, and you might encounter several approaches for doing so.
+It's recommendable then that you take a look at the example project to see a complex identifier implementation (check out `PostIdentifier`).

-### Jayme Defaults
+### Jayme Default Core

-Jayme comes with a default standard core, which is based on the conventions that we normally follow at [Inaka](http://inaka.net/).
+Whereas `Repository` and `Backend` definitions are only contracts, Jayme includes some structures based on them, which include default implementations (hence behaviors) that are based on conventions and standards that we normally follow at [Inaka](http://inaka.net/).

-This core involves the 3 following items:

-- `NSURLSessionBackend` class.
+These structures are:

-  -  For connecting to a server using `NSURLSession` mechanisms.
+- `NSURLSessionBackend`: A *class* that connects to a server using `NSURLSession` mechanisms.
-- `CRUDRepository` protocol.
-  - For providing elemental CRUD functionality.
+- `CRUDRepository`: A *protocol* that provides elemental CRUD functionality.
-- `PagedRepository` protocol.
-  - For providing read functionality with pagination.
+- `PagedRepository`: A *protocol* that provides read functionality with pagination.

-You can either leverage these elements (as shown in the first diagram) or implement your own repositories and backends by conforming directly to the base `Repository` and `Backend` protocols provided by Jayme's foundation, skipping any of these, as shown below:
+Normally you will use these.
+However, if you need, you can ignore them and implement your own common behaviors by conforming directly to the base `Repository` and `Backend` contracts, as shown below:

 ![Jayme's Customization](https://raw.githubusercontent.com/inaka/Jayme/master/Assets/architecture-diagram-2.png)

-These default interfaces are briefly described below:
+Next, there's a detailed description of each item mentioned above:

 #### NSURLSessionBackend